SuperHero2010/wheres-my-editor/README.md

 Step 2.
 Next, you need to get the game files.
 You can get them in many ways, but generally, you want to have the game extracted into a folder, and all the assets in the assets (or Content) folder.

 Step 3.
-Drag the folders "wmwpy" and "wmwpy-0.5.2b0.dist-info" from the folder you extracted: "wheres-my-editor-1.0.0-windows" to the path: "/Lib/site-packages/"
+Drag the folders "wmwpy" and "wmwpy-0.5.2b0.dist-info" from the folder you extracted: "wheres-my-editor-1.0.0-windows or wheres-my-editor-1.0.1-windows" to the path: "/Lib/site-packages/"

    Note: When installing Python, drag the folders "wmwpy" and "wmwpy-0.5.2b0.dist-info" into the "Python" Data Folder to the path: "/Lib/site-packages/"